 Where to house your articles?
 Fortunately, there are now places where you can upload your articles and have it seen by millions of people.
 (No, I’m not talking about the free WordPress or Blogger platforms.)

 Here are two of my favorite places that I used when I first started out:

 With Medium, not only will you be able to house your articles there, you could earn from them too with Medium’s partner program.
 On LinkedIn, your articles could get seen by key persons which could open more opportunities for you.

 So before you proceed, make sure you have a particular niche you would be writing in and that you have articles about that niche on Medium and/or LinkedIn.

 This way, not only will you be able to land contracts, but you could earn significantly higher than your peers.

 Never Underestimate the Potential of Freelance Platforms

 I always shake my head every time I hear or read from “freelance gurus” how you should always stay away from freelance platforms like Upwork.
-I’m not an ambassador of Upwork nor I advertise it, but there’s certainly a lot of opportunities here.
+I’m not an ambassador of Upwork nor do I advertise it, but there are certainly a lot of opportunities here.

 Here’s what I mean: